 - Laugh and learn video - condoms (2min 23sec)

-- Teaching resource: life skills (1 per pair) - electronic or hard copy
+- Life skills_student activity sheet (1 per pair) - electronic or hard copy

 No General Capabilities values have been selected.

 Relationships and sexuality